liweinan/deepseek-answers/files/programmer.md

 ### **(1) Personal Charisma and Industry Influence**
 - Known as "the Kubrick of the gaming world," he has extremely high prestige, with fans even actively offering loans and office space to support his independent studio.
-- Active on social media (like Twitter), interacting with players, movie fans, and industry celebrities (Guillermo del Toro), maintaining热度.
+- Active on social media (like Twitter), interacting with players, movie fans, and industry celebrities (Guillermo del Toro), maintaining popularity.

 ### **(2) Cross-Domain Cooperation**
 - Cooperated with A24 on the "Death Stranding" movie, achieving "game-film linkage."